 Our graduates are successful in a wide variety of career paths.
 They leave Essex with a unique set of skills and experience that are in demand by employers.

 “I’ve had the opportunity to use state-of-the-art equipment in the interpreting lab and be involved in some wonderful lectures, both of which have given me an unparalleled study experience.
 Studying here has reassured me of my aspirations and also helped me realise my potential.”

-Yanzhu Chen, MA Chinese-English Translation and Interpreting student
+Yanzhu Chen, Former Postgraduate Diploma Chinese-English Translation and Interpreting student

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select your country page where you'll find this information.